Austin Child Support Lawyers

 In the state of Texas, a parent has an obligation to provide financial, medical and educational support for his or her child even when the parent is divorced and no longer lives with the child.
 This duty is enforced through child support orders.
 A family lawyer can work with a parent to help determine what level of support is appropriate in terms of both the child’s specific needs and the parent’s ability to meet them.

-The Austin child support lawyers at Minton, Burton, Bassett & Collins, P.C., have assisted parents facing child support issues for nearly five decades.
+The Austin child support lawyers at Minton, Bassett, Flores & Carsey, P.C., have assisted parents facing child support issues for nearly five decades.
 We can help you calculate the proper amount of child support payments under the Texas child support guidelines and assist you in either enforcing or modifying child support orders.
 To discuss your child support case, call us today at (512) 476-4873 or reach us by email or through our convenient online form.
 We can provide you with a free consultation.

 Texas Child Support